maxswart/dsi321_2025/README.md

 *   The source material indicates the project is part of the **"DSI324 PRACTICAL DATA GOVERNANCE PROJECT"**.
 *   However, the provided sources **do not mention the name of the GitHub repository** used for this project, nor do they state when it was created.
 Therefore, based *solely* on these sources, it is not possible to confirm if a repository named "dsi321" was created within the first week.

-#### Commit Frequency (10 points)

-*   The provided sources are excerpts from a static report.
-*   They contain **no information about the project's commit history or frequency** in any version control system.
-Therefore, it is not possible to assess the commit frequency based on these sources.

-#### Quality of README (10 points)

-*   The provided sources are the content of the project report itself.
-*   They **do not contain information describing the project's README file** or its length in characters.
-Therefore, the quality or length of the project's README cannot be assessed based on these sources.

 #### Quality of Dataset (50 points)